astronomyk/astronomyk.github.io/random_ideas/climate_change/spectrophotometry_soil_carbon/fwf_1000_ideas.rst

 exist to measure the percentage of soil organic carbon (SOC).
 Most standard methods require samples to be transported to a laboratory for testing, making large scale determinations of SOC inefficient and expensive.
-The lack of cheap, in-situ SOC measument methodss is the primary hurdle for the market places like Nori.
-Without reliable SOC measurments, it will be impossible for carbon offset buyers to trust the data provided by carbon farmers
+The lack of cheap, in-situ SOC measurement methods is the primary hurdle for the market places like Nori.
+Without reliable SOC measurements, it will be impossible for carbon offset buyers to trust the data provided by carbon farmers

-Recently several authors have shown that a near infrared spectroscopy can be used to accurately and reliably determine the level or soil organic carbon.
-Near infrared spectroscopy currently requires soil samples to be transported to a laboratory for analysis.
+Recently several authors have shown that a near infrared spectroscopy can be used to accurately and reliably determine the level of organic carbon in soil samples.
+Near infrared spectroscopy currently requires soil samples to be transported to a laboratory for analysis

+Spectroscopy, and it's simplified cousin spectrophotometry, have been standard tools used in astronomy and astrophysics for many decades.
+Indeed many spectroscopic analysis techniques were pioneered by observational astronomers.

+The recent advances in the miniturisation of near infrared electronic components have allowed pocket size NIR spectrophotometers to be created - see NIoR thing